-Significant Customers - There were no third party customers that accounted for more than 10% of total operating revenues for the years ended December 31, 2014, 2013 and 2012.
+Significant Customers - There were no third party customers that accounted for more than 10% of total operating revenues for the years ended December 31, 2015, 2014 and 2013.
 We had significant transactions with affiliates.

 Environmental Expenditures - Environmental expenditures are expensed or capitalized as appropriate, depending upon the future economic benefit.
 Expenditures that relate to an existing condition caused by past operations and that do not generate current or future revenue are expensed.
 Liabilities for these expenditures are recorded on an undiscounted basis when environmental assessments and/or clean-ups are probable and the costs can be reasonably estimated.
-Environmental liabilities included in the consolidated balance sheets as other current liabilities was \$1 million, and other long-term liabilities was \$1 million at both December 31, 2014 and 2013.
+There were no environmental liabilities included in the consolidated balance sheet as other current liabilities at December 31, 2015 and \$1 million as of December 31, 2014, and other long-term liabilities were \$1 million at both December 31, 2015 and 2014.